ofiwg/libfabric/man/fi_cxi.7.md

 mechanism improves the latency of command processing on an idle command queue.
 Valid values are idle, always, and never.

+*FI_CXI_CQ_POLICY*
+: Experimental.
+Set Command Queue write-back policy.
+Valid values are always, high_empty, low_empty, and low. "always", "high", and "low" refer to the frequency of write-backs. "empty" refers to whether a write-back is performed when the queue becomes empty.

 *FI_CXI_DEFAULT_VNI*
 : Default VNI value (masked to 16 bits).